ajs123/KBikeBLE/HOWTO.md

     - An RJ9 cable, with the connector cut off of one end, conductors stripped, and connected to the Feather by your preferred means.
 These cables are made to be mechanically terminated with insulation displacement connectors, so conductors are sometimes hard to strip cleanly.

       ![RJ9 cable](docs/Coiled_cable.jpg)
    - A replacement Keiser cable.
 [They're available](https://www.sportsmith.com/cord-computer-to-pickup/product/10341?serial=1187), they include nice strain releifs for where they pass through the tubing in the bike along with a coiled section to accommodate the handlebar adjustment, and they have conductors that should be easy to strip.
 The conductor colors are the same as those on a standard RJ9 cable.
+Mating sockets for the 2 mm pitch connector used at the computer end of the cable are readily available.
+See [Build.md](Build.md) for an example of this approach.

      ![Keiser cable](docs/Keiser_cable.jpg)
+   - Use the existing cable in the bike.
+Since it may be helpful to retain the ability to compare Keiser computer readings with KBikeBLE readings, it's not recommended that you cut your only Keiser cable or do anything that makes it hard to switch between the two.
   - An intact RJ9 cable, and an RJ9 receptacle to provide easily soldered wires for connection to the Feather.

       ![RJ9 receptacle](docs/RJ9_receptacle.jpg)
-   - Use the existing cable in the bike.
-Note that presently it may be helpful to retain the ability to compare Keiser computer readings with KBikeBLE readings, so destruction of the Keiser cable or making it hard to switch between the two isn't recommended.
 1. Transient protection for the crank (pedal) rotation input to the Feather.
 While this may be unnecessary since the sensor assembly on the bike has a diode for the same purpose, and the GPIO pins have some protection as well, the prototype used a 2.2K ohm resistor between the crank switch and the digital input to the Feather.
 1. Some sort of case.
 The prototype used a nice paper box with a piece of an old CD case as a window in the lid, and pieces of foam to take up unused space inside.
 Remember that the OLED display is configured for *portrait* (vertical) orientation.
 1. A Keiser calibration tool.
 See the section below on calibration for alternatives.